+Description Reads the DC generator sweep time, i.e. the duration of a single ramp.

+Syntax SOURce[n][:DC]:SWEep:TIME[?] [chlist]

+Arguments none

+Query response Returns the current DC generator SWEep TIME of the specified channel(s).

+Example(s) >SOUR2:SWE:TIME? - returns the SWEep time for channel 2

+0.05

+Notes

+SOURce:DC:SWEep:DWELI

+Description Sets or reads the DC generator sweep dwell time, i.e. the duration of each level of a

+stepped ramp.

-Reads the DC generator sweep time, i.e. the duration of a single ramp.
-Description SOURce[n][:DC]:SWEep:TIME[?] [chlist] Syntax Arguments Notes Returns the current DC generator SWEep TIME of the specified channel(s).
-Query response >SOUR2:SWE:TIME?
-0.05 - returns the SWEep time for channel 2 Example(s) SOURce:DC:SWEep:DWELI Description Sets or reads the DC generator sweep dwell time, i.e. the duration of each level of a $\textbf{Syntax} \quad \text{SOURce[n][:DC]:SWEep:DWELI[?] < time> [,chlist]}$ Arguments <time>: Ramp/sweep time in seconds Minimum value : 2e-6 (1 sample) 36000 (10 hours) Maximum value: 2e-6 Returns the current DC generator SWEep DWELI time of the specified channel(s).
-Query response Example(s) >SOUR2:SWE:DWEL 0.01 - sets the sweep dwell time for channel 2 to 10ms. >SOUR2:SWE:DWEL?
-0.01 - returns the sweep dwell time for channel 2 Notes If DWELI:AUTO is ON, the query of DWELI:TIME will return the auto calculated value.
+Syntax SOURce[n][:DC]:SWEep:DWELI[?] <time> [,chlist] Arguments <time>: Ramp/sweep time in seconds Minimum value : 2e-6 (1 sample) Maximum value: 36000 (10 hours) Default: 2e-6 Query response Returns the current DC generator SWEep DWELI time of the specified channel(s).
+Example(s) >SOUR2:SWE:DWEL 0.01 - sets the sweep dwell time for channel 2 to 10ms. >SOUR2:SWE:DWEL? - returns the sweep dwell time for channel 2 0.01 Notes If DWELI:AUTO is ON, the guery of DWELI:TIME will return the auto calculated value.
 Note that DWELI is simply the time between consecutive voltage steps.
 It is up to the user to choose DWELI times high enough for reaching a stable voltage level between voltage steps.
-How long it should be depends on the chosen OUTPut:FILTer, and the SLEWrate. $\label{eq:lemma:equation:equation} \mbox{IF DWELL is auto calculated, it may be less than the minimum value.
-As a step length}$ cannot be less than a two sample periods (2 $\mu s$ ) the resulting sweep will have fewer steps than POINts and the step lengths (their dwell time) will be uneven.
+How long it should be depends on the chosen OUTPut:FILTer, and the SLEWrate.

+IF DWELL is auto calculated, it may be less than the minimum value.
+As a step length cannot be less than a two sample periods (2 μ s) the resulting sweep will have fewer steps than POINts and the step lengths (their dwell time) will be uneven.
 Step lengths will also be uneven if DWELI is not an integer number of sampling intervals.
 SOURce:DC:SWEep:POINts Description Sets or reads the number of points in a stepped sweep.
 This parameter is not used if GENeration is set to ANALog.
-POINts is coupled to STEP POINts = SPAN / STEP + 1 If the value of STEP is changed POINTs will automatically be changed, but not when SPAN is changed.
+POINts is coupled to STEP and SPAN as:

+POINts = SPAN / STEP + 1

+If the value of STEP is changed POINTs will automatically be changed, but not when

+SPAN is changed.

+POINts is also coupled to TIME

+Syntax SOURce[n][:DC]:SWEep:POINts[?] <numeric_value> [,chlist]

+Arguments <numeric_value>: Number of points

+Minimum value: 1

-POINts is also coupled to TIME Syntax SOURce[n][:DC]:SWEep:POINts[?] <numeric\value> [,chlist] Arguments <numeric\value>: Number of points Minimum value: 65536 Maximum value: Default value: 100 Query response Returns the number of points for stepped sweeps of the channel(s).
+Maximum value: 2097152 Default value: 100

+Query response Returns the number of points for stepped sweeps of the channel(s).

 Example(s) >SOUR2:SWE:POIN 101 - sets the number of sweep points for ch.
 2 to 101.

 There will be 100 levels.

->SOUR2:SWE:POIN? - returns the DWELI:AUTO state for channel 2 Notes A sweep with only one point will thus just set the initial (STARt) voltage and then ends after one DWELI time.
+>SOUR2:SWE:POIN? - returns the DWELI:AUTO state for channel 2 101 Notes A sweep with only one point will thus just set the initial (STARt) voltage and then ends after one DWELI time.